Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

 ### Running the Sample Application without Deploying it to a Publicly Accessible Location

 The sample connector application needs to receive callback requests from Avaya Infinity™ and Twilio.
-If you want to run the sample application without deploying it to a publically accessible location, you can use tools like [ngrok](https://ngrok.com/) to create a public URL for your local server.
+If you want to run the sample application without deploying it to a publicly accessible location, you can use tools like [ngrok](https://ngrok.com/) to create a public URL for your local server.

 ## Environment Variables

 You can start the connector application with desired Avaya Infinity™ and Twilio configurations by setting the environment variables in the `.env.dev` file.
-This way you need not call the [Update Configuration](#update-configuration) API to update the configurations everytime the application is started.
+This way you need not call the [Update Configuration](#update-configuration) API to update the configurations every time the application is started.

 The following environment variables are available: